Updated on 14th December, 2022 by Martin Astley

 Pull the inspection cover off the drain.
-You might need to use a screwdriver or other thin, flat project to jimmy it open.
-If there’s a handle, but you can’t seem to budge it, tying some rope or string around it will give you better leverage and help you remove the drain cover.
+You might need to use a screwdriver or other thin, flat object to jimmy it open.
+If there’s a handle but you can’t seem to budge it, tying some rope or string around it will give you better leverage and help you remove the drain cover.

 Use your drain rods

 Take your drain rods and plunge them into the drain chamber.
 Keep on plunging until you feel yourself dislodging the blockage.
-Rotate the rods clockwise while pushing them forwards – if you rotate them in an anti-clockwise direction, you might unscrew the plunger attachment in the drain!
+Rotate the rods clockwise while pushing them forward; if you rotate them in an anti-clockwise direction, you might unscrew the plunger attachment in the drain!

 Push the drain rod continually through the blockage.
 This should dislodge and break up whatever is blocking your drain.